-Openings: The SPIRIT lab is looking for one self-motivated Ph.D. student (starting Fall 2024, Spring 2025) who is passionate about exploring security and privacy issues in the software supply chain to join our team at UCF.
+Openings: The SPIRIT lab is looking for one self-motivated Ph.D. student (starting Fall 2025) who is passionate about exploring security and privacy issues in the software supply chain to join our team at UCF.
 Students with experience in software analysis, or vulnerability detection and mitigation are highly encouraged to apply.
 If you are interested, please feel free to send an email to xueqiang.wang@ucf.edu with the subject line "Prospective Student [Your Name]", your research interests, and your CV.
 For more information about CS PhD program at UCF, please visit the program webpage!

 News

-• (10/2023) I am serving as registration chair for CCS'24.
+• (10/2023) I will serve as the co-registration chair for ACM CCS 2024.

 • (09/2023) NSF awarded our collaborative grant led by FAU through the CyberTraining program.

-• (08/2023) I will serve as a PC member of EuroS&P 2024
+• (08/2023) I will serve as a PC member of EuroS&P 2024.

 • (08/2023) Welcome Jingzhou and Zhaojie to the team!